-No landscape maintenance can be performed correctly without properly functioning equipment.
-All University, contractor leased landscape, and grounds equipment (the term equipment includes vehicles in this document) shall be maintained in an efficient and safe operating condition while performing work on the University of Alabama campus.
-All equipment, without exception, shall have proper safety devices maintained at all times while in use.
-If any equipment does not contain proper safety devices, that equipment shall be removed from service, without delay, until the deficiency is corrected to the satisfaction of the Associate Vice President for Facilities and Grounds.
+Landscape maintenance cannot be performed correctly without proper functioning equipment or well-trained employees.
+All university, contractor leased landscape, and grounds equipment (the term equipment includes vehicles in this document) shall be maintained in an efficient and safe operating condition while performing work on the University of Alabama campus.
+All equipment, without exception, shall have proper safety devices always maintained while in use.
+If any equipment does not contain proper safety devices, that equipment shall be removed from service, without delay, until the deficiency is corrected.
 The same is true for the unsafe operation of any equipment by personnel employed or contracted by the University of Alabama when working on this campus.